 In connection with the subscriptions of our preferred shares, we entered into subscription and shareholder agreements containing information rights, among other things, with certain holders of our preferred shares.
-These shareholder agreements will terminate upon the consummation of this offering, except for the registration rights granted under our registration rights agreement, as more fully described in "Description of Share Capital and Articles of Association-Registration Rights."
+These shareholder agreements will terminate upon the consummation of this offering, except for the registration rights granted under our registration rights agreement, as more fully described in "Description of share capital and articles of association-Registration rights."

-Pursuant to the Series A shareholder agreement, Syncona Portfolio Limited, or Syncona, provided us with the services of up to two directors appointed to our board of directors, from March 2017 to September 2019.
-Pursuant to the shareholder agreement, if Syncona appointed a director or directors to our board of directors, we were obligated to pay Syncona Investment Management Limited, or Syncona Investment Management, £20,000 annually per such director appointed to our board or directors.
-Syncona Investment Management is a management services entity affiliated with Syncona.
-Syncona holds more than 5% of our voting securities.
-We paid Syncona Investment Management less than £0.1 million and less than £0.1 million for the years ended December 31, 2018 and 2019, respectively.
+Pursuant to the Series A shareholder agreement, Syncona companies, or Syncona, including Syncona Portfolio Limited, provided us with the services of up to two directors appointed to our board of directors, from March 2017 to September 2019.
+Pursuant to the shareholder agreement, if Syncona appointed a director or directors to our board of directors, we were obligated to pay Syncona £20,000 annually per such director appointed to our board or directors.
+In connection with these appointments, we paid Syncona less than £0.1 million and less than £0.1 million for the years ended December 31, 2018 and 2019, respectively.
 The Series A shareholder agreement terminated in September 2019, upon the adoption of our Series B shareholder agreement.

-Agreement with syncona management
+Agreement with Syncona Management

-We entered into a services agreement with Syncona Management LLP in May 2016, or Syncona Management.
+We entered into a services agreement with Syncona Management LLP in May 2016, which was assigned in December 2016 to Syncona Investment Management Limited, or Syncona Management.
 Syncona Management is a management services entity affiliated with Syncona.
 Pursuant to the services agreement, Syncona Management provided us with certain services, including the services of Chris Ashton, as our former Chief Executive Officer, from May 2016 to December 2017, Iraj Ali, as our Chief Executive Officer, from January 2018 to December 2018.
-In connection with these services, we paid Syncona Management less than £0.1 million for the year ended December 31, 2018 and £0 for the year ended December 31, 2019.
+In connection with these services, we paid Syncona Management less than £0.2 million for the year ended December 31, 2018 and £0 for each of the years ended December 31, 2019 and 2020.
 Syncona holds more than 5% of our voting securities.